Program of Studies 2023-2024 » Mathematics

 math

-* Probability and Statistics may be taken any time after completion of Algebra II
+Note: Probability and Statistics may be taken any time after completion of Algebra 2

 1 Credit Grade 9

-In this course, students increase their basic math skills by reviewing key competencies such as performing basic operations with whole numbers, decimals, and fractions as well as using ratios, proportions, and percents.
-Students practice these skills using worksheets, computers, and group work.
-They are assessed using class work, homework, quizzes, masteries and projects.
-Students take this course if they need extra preparation before Algebra.
+In this course, students increase their basic math skills by reviewing key math standards such as performing basic operations with whole numbers, decimals, and fractions as well as using ratios, proportions, and percentages.
+Students are assessed using class work, homework, quizzes, masteries and projects.
+Students take this course for extra preparation before Algebra.

 Prerequisite: Teacher recommendation only

-In this course, students strengthen their skills required for success in Algebra I as well as begin to study key Algebra I competencies.
-Students will also learn basic competencies of Geometry.
-These competencies include performing operations on rational numbers, solving linear equations, applying basic geometric vocabulary, finding perimeter and area of two-dimensional figures, and solving problems using the Pythagorean Theorem.
-Students practice these skills using worksheets, activities, and group work.
-They are assessed using class work, homework, quizzes, masteries and projects.
+In this course, students strengthen their skills required for success in Algebra I as well as begin to study key Algebra I math standards.
+Students will also learn basic math standards of Geometry, standards include performing operations on rational numbers, solving linear equations, applying basic geometric vocabulary, finding perimeter and area of two-dimensional figures, and solving problems using the Pythagorean Theorem.
+Students are assessed using class work, homework, quizzes, mastery tests and projects.

 2 Credits Grades 10-12